What is a Chapter ride-out?

 Every month, usually between April and October, our Road Crew will lead an organised Chapter ride-out.
 These events are publicised on our website, on our closed Facebook group and through our Activities Officers.

-There are about thirty blokes and lasses in our Road Crew.
+There are about twenty five blokes and lasses in our Road Crew.
 They are usually very visible in their orange jackets – they corral us altogether at the beginning of each marshalled ride and give us some instructions about where we are going, where the fuel stops are and, most importantly, where we are going!

 At the beginning of every riding season, our Road Crew hold Newbie Rides for all our new members.
 Everyone is encouraged to attend so that people can get a good idea of what it’s like riding in a group.
 The rides are usually very popular!